Financial Aid: Adoption Grants, Loans, and Tax Credits

 - National Adoption Foundation offers grants and low interest, unsecured loans to adoptive parents.

 - Waiting Child Revolving Loan Fund offers no interest loans for children adopted with special needs.

 - NZMG Foundation offers a $1000 grant to North Carolina families/individuals.

-- Northwest Airlines offers significant fare discounts for international adoptions.
+- Delta Airlines offers fare discounts for international adoptions.